winningproduct/learn-portal/README.md

 #### Win-lose Analysis
 - Do a win loss analysis on your leads to understand why you lost and what are the strong points in your application.
 Analyze these results with different demographics in mind.

-## Retire (Consider to distrupt with a new generation product)
+## Retire (Consider to disrupt with a new generation product)
 The product's time is up.
 Re-invent the technology platform / business model to keep up with the market.
-#### Platform Migration Plan
-- Create a strategy and action plan to migrate all solution components from old system to new system while running in parallel.
+#### Stakeholder Retirement Consent
+- Identify under which circumstances the stakeholders will agree to retire the product in the view of migrating to the new product along with end-of-service support models.
 #### Account Migration Plan
 - Systematic plan to smoothly migrate users from the old platform to new platform without losing users’ data.
 Have a migration support strategy.
 Manage customer licenses and contracts to support migration activities.
-#### Stakeholder Retirement Consent
-- Identify under which circumstances the stakeholders will agree to retire the product in the view of migrating to the new product along with end-of-service support models.
+#### Platform Migration Plan
+- Create a strategy and action plan to migrate all solution components from old system to new system while running in parallel.
+#### Team Knowledge Transfer Plan
+- Create a plan to document both tacit and implicit knowledge and create knowledge ramp up materials to transfer knowledge.
 #### Digital Data Shredding
-- With customer's consent to close the account, permenantly delete data and provide a mechanism to export customer's data on request.
+- With customer's consent to close the account, permanently delete data and provide a mechanism to export customer's data on request.
-#### Team Knowlege Transfer Plan
-- Create a plan to document both tacit and implicit knowledge and create knowledge ramp up materials to transfer knowledge.

 #TechArchitecture #DeliveryProcess #CostBook #DataModel